shivannis/xandr-docs-public/xandr-docs/articles/monetize/selling-in-stream-video.md

 ---
-Title : Selling In-Stream Video
+title: Selling In-Stream Video
-Description : To monetize video inventory, you need to successfully describe the ms.date: 10/28/2023 player and its specifications using the placement object.
-These
+description: This page covers advantages of trafficking in-stream video placements via the Xandr platform. ms.date: 10/28/2023
 ---

-# Selling In-Stream Video
+# Selling in-stream video

 To monetize video inventory, you need to successfully describe the player and its specifications using the placement object.
 These